Need to find something?

 function request_otp_callback() {

-if ( isset( $_GET[ 'phone' ] ) && ! empty( $_GET[ 'phone' ] ) ) {
+if ( ! isset( $_POST['phone'] ) || empty( $_POST['phone'] ) ) {

-$phone = sanitize_text_field( $_GET['phone'] );
+$phone = sanitize_text_field( $_POST['phone'] );

 $ttl = 2;

-$otp = generate_otp(6);
+$otp = generate_otp( 6 );

 $hash = create_hash( $phone, $otp, $ttl );

-$client = new Client($sid, $token);
+$client = new Client( $sid, $token );

 $client->messages->create(

-'body' => "Your OTP is ".$otp." .
-It will expire in 2 mins"
+'body' => sprintf( 'Your OTP is %s.
+It will expire in %d mins.', $otp, $ttl ),

 );